 You do not have to provide us with your personal information but if you do not provide us with the personal information that we need, we may not be able to provide services or assistance to you.

-Purpose of collecting your Personal information and its use by AIDF
+purpose of collecting your personal information & its use by aidf

 AIDF only collects, holds and uses personal information for the purposes for which it was provided, related purposes that we consider to be within your reasonable expectations or as permitted or required by law.
 These purposes are for the provision of our services, such as through –

 providing you with services that have been requested; and

 processing authorised payments to and from you;